August 2020 | Blake Hammerton

 We Can Help

 Prospecting can often feel arduous and frustrating because you aren’t sure what to say when you finally do get in front of a prospect, how often to reach out, or where to go to find new clients.
-As a student in the Elite Advisor Program, you will get my entire marketing and prospecting game plan, including all the scripts, systems, and setup you need to develop and enhance your prospecting and marketing efforts, no matter what your current level of success looks like.
+As a student in the Elite Advisor Program, you will get our entire marketing and prospecting game plan, including all the scripts, systems, and setup you need to develop and enhance your prospecting and marketing efforts, no matter what your current level of success looks like.

 If you’re interested in learning how to reach the next level in your business from a Barron’s Top 100 Advisor, I would love to have you on our next live call.
 Learn more about the program and enroll here.